 Why small businesses seek government contracts

 Yes, this was mentioned earlier, but we can’t understate how significant this is.
-That’s 23% of $500 billion that the U.S. government spends annually on federal contracts.
+That’s 23% of over $700 billion that the U.S. government spends annually on federal contracts.
 And recognizing that agencies have to meet this 23% target can give you a major leg up.
 Through the Federal Procurement Data System, you can see which government agencies aren’t yet meeting that target, giving you a much stronger chance of procuring a contract when you bid.

 There really isn’t a good reason not to go after government contracts.